 Grant Park offers many different attractions in its large open space.
 The park is generally flat.
-It is also crossed by large boulevards and even a bed of sunken railroad tracks.
-While bridges are used to span the tracks, and also used to connect with Millennium Park, the rest of the park must be reached by pedestrians at traffic crossings, except for a spacious underpass connection to the Museum Campus.
+It is crossed by large boulevards and even a bed of sunken railroad tracks.
+While bridges are used to span the tracks, and to connect with Millennium Park, the rest of the park must be reached by pedestrians at traffic crossings, except for a spacious underpass connection to the Museum Campus.
 There are also several parking garages underneath the park, near Michigan Avenue.

-Features and layout of Grant Park
+Features and Layout of Grant Park

 Art Institute of Chicago

-Built in 1893, on the western edge of Grant Park is the Art Institute of Chicago, one of the premier art museums and art schools in the United States, known especially for the extensive collection of Impressionist and American art, such as A Sunday Afternoon on the Island of La Grande Jatte, and Grant Wood's American Gothic.
+Built in 1893 and sitting on the western edge of Grant Park, the Art Institute of Chicago is one of the premier art museums and art schools in the United States.
+The Institute is known especially for the extensive collection of Impressionist and American art, such as "A Sunday Afternoon on the Island of La Grande Jatte" and "American Gothic."

 The Chicago Lakefront Trail is an 18-mile multi-use path along the coast of Lake Michigan.
 It is popular with cyclists and joggers.
 From north to south, it runs through Lincoln Park, Grant Park, Burnham Park and Jackson Park.

 Marinas and Harbors

 There are two pleasure and leisure boat marinas on Lake Michigan, which are accessed from Grant Park.
 Monroe Harbor provides 1000 mooring cans, tender service, and facilities in the expansive harbor east of the park.
 It is the home of the Chicago Yacht Club and the Columbia Yacht Club.
-DuSable Harbor (formerly, Chicago Harbor) northeast of the park, offers 420 boat docks and a harbor store.
-Both Harbors may be accessed off Lake Shore Drive near Monroe Street.
+DuSable Harbor (formerly Chicago Harbor), northeast of the park, offers 420 boat docks and a harbor store.
+Both harbors may be accessed off Lake Shore Drive near Monroe Street.